Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Miltoniopsis Pansy Orchid

-About the photos: I had the privilege of visiting Meadowbrook Farms located just north of Philadelphia in Abington Township where I took these photos.
-Affiliated with the Pennsylvania Horticultural Society, Meadowbrook Farms is known for their part in forcing flowers and plants to bloom in time for the Philadelphia Flower Show each year.
+About the photos: I had the privilege of visiting Meadowbrook Farms, located just north of Philadelphia in Abington Township, where I took these photos.
+Affiliated with the Pennsylvania Horticultural Society, Meadowbrook Farms is known for its part in forcing flowers and plants to bloom in time for the Philadelphia Flower Show each year.
 My colleague and friend, Marty Carson of Three Seasons, also uses Meadowbrook to propagate her plants for the Springfest Garden Show coming soon: March 17 through 20th, 2016.
 See you at the show!

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary